Joyland Amusement Park (Wichita, Kansas)

-Joyland Amusement Park was an amusement park in Wichita, Kansas, United States.
+Joyland Amusement Park was an amusement park in Wichita, Kansas.
 It was in continuous operation from 1949 to 2004, standing vacant for two years before closing permanently in 2006.
-It was once the largest theme park in central Kansas and featured a wooden roller coaster as well as 15 other rides.
+It was once the largest theme park in central Kansas and featured a wooden roller coaster, as well as several other rides.

 History

 20th century

 Joyland was founded on June 12, 1949 by Lester Ottaway to house a miniature 12 in gauge steam locomotive.
 It was originally located at 1515 East Central but soon moved to its final location at 2801 South Hillside.
 After Lester Ottaway’s death in the mid-1950s, his three sons, Herbert, Harold and Eddie continued running the park.

 The Ottaway brothers retired from the amusement park business in the early 1970s and sold the park to Stanley and Margaret Nelson.
 Stanley died on July 13, 2010, at the age of 87.
 He and Margaret owned the park for over 30 years, and a large amount of its rides, including the Bill Tracy-designed Whacky Shack dark ride, were added under their management.
 This was Tracy's last project, as he died in August 1974, just a few months after its completion.
 The original miniature train retired with the Ottaways and was replaced with the first-ever C. P. Huntington miniature train built by Chance Rides.